-3 Poverty
+3. Poverty

 The poverty line defines a level of household consumption per adult below which a household is deemed to be poor.
-The poverty line used here is set with reference to a minimum food consumption basket, which was judged to offer the required number of calories required for a Rwandan who was likely to be involved in physically demanding work, along with an allowance for non-food consumption.
+The poverty line used here is set with reference to a minimum food consumption basket, which was judged to offer the required number of calories for a Rwandan who was likely to be involved in physically demanding work, along with an allowance for non-food consumption.
 An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 83,000 and the poverty line corresponds to RWF 118,000.

-Figure 3.1 presents the percentage of the population classified into extremely poor, poor and non-poor.
-Gakenke district is ranked seventh (56.6%) among all districts for percentage of extremely poor and poor population categories.
-In Gakenke district, 43.4% of the population is identified as non-poor, 25.7% as poor and only 30.9% as extremely poor.
-Compared with other districts of Northern Province, Gakenke district has the second highest percentage of the extreme poor after Gicumbi.
+Figure 3.1 presents the percentage of the population classified into extreme-poor, poor and non-poor.
+Gasabo district is ranked fourth lowest (26%) of all districts of Rwanda by percentage of extreme-poor and poor population categories, with only Kicukiro (8%), Nyarugenge (10%) and Musanze (20%) below it.

+In Gasabo district, 74% of the population is identified as non-poor, 12.8% as poor and only 13.2% as extreme-poor.
+When compared with the other districts of Kigali City, Gasabo district comes last after Kicukiro and Nyarugenge districts, which have 2.8% of extreme-poor, 5.5% poor and 91.7% non-poor, and 3.6% extreme-poor, 6.5% poor and 89.9% non-poor respectively.